jamesr1775/Sorting-Visualiser/README.md

 5. Now if you go back to the GitHub pages section your project should be deployed and you should see the link it was deployed to.

 ### Creating your own local copy
-1. To get a copy of this repo, go to [Donut Disturb Repo](https://github.com/jamesr1775/Sorting-Visualiser), make sure your logged in.
+1. To get a copy of this repo, go to [Sorting Visualiser Repo](https://github.com/jamesr1775/Sorting-Visualiser), make sure your logged in.
 2. In the top right hand corner, click the fork button which will create a copy of the repo into your account.

 ## Credits